 A freelance web developer can earn anywhere from $50 to $100 per hour, depending on their expertise and the complexity of the projects they take on.

-Sometimes this is just consulting, tech support, or easy site builds.
+Sometimes it can be as simple as consulting, tech support, or easy website builds.

 Benefit #5: Build unique projects, innovate, and impact millions